nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - SHALL only include the free slots which match the Search Filter parameters of Booking Organisation (ODS Code) and/or Type
 - SHALL include the `Schedule` and `Slot` details associated with the returned slots as defined by the search parameter which have been specified. `Practitioner` is required in the searchset `Bundle` only if available.

-- The response `Bundle` SHALL only contain `Schedule`, `Organization`, `Practitioner` and `Location` resources related to the returned free `Slot` resources.
+- The response `Bundle` SHALL only contain `Schedule`, `Practitioner` and `Location` resources related to the returned free `Slot` resources.
 If no free slots are returned for the requested time period then no resources should be returned within the response `Bundle`.

   - The `Location` referenced from the `Schedule` resource SHALL represent the location of the surgery where the appointment will take place.
 See [Branch surgeries](development_branch_surgeries.html) for more details.
 The `Location` resource SHALL contain the surgery's `name`, `address`, `telecom`, and a reference to the GP practice `Organization` in the `managingOrganization` element.